Menu

 From the sublime to the ridiculous.
 It was also March 1994 when Graham Schorer and another COT member suffered break-ins and lost business-related documents.
 That made all of us a lot more vigilant.
 I found no evidence of a break-in, but I did notice two diaries covering the period 1987 to 1989 were missing.
 I decided to remove my official business diaries from my office, and from then on I transferred information to them on a weekly basis from my wall calendar and unofficial notebooks.

-In May 1994, during his visit, Garry Ellicott, my now arbitration advisor and I spent five nights trying to decipher the pile of Telstra FOI discovery documents.
+During his visit, Garry Ellicott and I spent five nights trying to decipher the pile of Telstra discovery documents.
 It was during his visit I discovered further losses: exercise books in which I kept official booking records; a number of bank statements and my bank pay-in books for 1992/93.
 I cannot account for these losses.
 It is possible they were also missing in March, and I simply didn’t notice their absence.
-Without these records, I was hard pressed to produce full and correct financial statements for my forensic accountant, Derek Ryan, and was reduced to scavenging information from wall calendars and other unofficial sources which by now I had started to copy after Jeff Penrose had given similar advise two months previous.
+Without these records, I was hard pressed to produce full and correct financial statements for my forensic accountant, Derek Ryan, and was reduced to scavenging information from wall calendars and other unofficial sources.
 When Garry returned to Queensland I got him to take the work diaries with him for safe-keeping.

 Nevertheless, when it came to his summary in relation to these diaries, the arbitrator stated:

-I contend that if the arbitrator had allowed these notes taken from my exercise books as evidence, and provided them to Telstra’s Forensic Documents Examiner, Mr Holland would have had a clear understanding of what the exercise books really were and would have realised there was no attempt at deception.
+I contend that if the arbitrator had allowed these notes taken from my exercise books as evidence, and provided them to Telstra’s Forensic Documents Examiner, the examiner would have had a clear understanding of what the exercise books really were and would have realised there was no attempt at deception.
 On a similar note, I suppose that some readers might be wary of accepting all I write here as truth, as I am aware that some of it seems so outlandish.
+The reader has only to view the various links on absentjustice.com various to understand just how far Telstra (the defendants) the TIO (the administrator of the process) and the arbitrator went, in their so far successful attempt in concealing the truth surrounding my claims of ongoing telephone and faxing problems which were still affecting the viability of my business at the time the arbitrator brought down his finding without attempting to address those on going faults.

 Yet during his time as Minister for Communications in the early 1990s, Senator Kim Beazley was concerned at how Telstra’s Protective Services Unit spied on its own technicians and other employees, documenting their movements while they were on sick leave, so I do not think it unreasonable that we COT members believed we also were being spied on.